 Labouchere Reverse System

 As the name suggests, the ‘Labouchere Reverse System’ is a progressive iteration of the classic alternative.
-In fact, you’ll simply invert the rules and bare the bets on the sequence following losses, before adding the last stake amount played following a win.
+You’ll simply invert the rules and bear the bets on the sequence following losses, before adding the last stake amount played following a win.

 D’Alembert System